MelonieNimasha/Future-Frame-Prediction/README.md

-# Future Frame Generation with Stable Diffusion Model
+# Future Frame Prediction with Stable Diffusion Model

 This shows how to Finetune stable-diffusion-inpainting checkpoint for future frame prediction and inferencing using finetuned model.